Cripky/Cripky/README.md

 - Participated in the summer school of mobile development from Yandex

 ### About me
 - My favorite book is "Kotlin in Action".
-Always in front of my eyes.
+Always in front of my eyes
--

 ### Key skills